 Getting extra insurance for car shipping

-It’s completely natural to feel uneasy about leaving your car in the hands of strangers for days or weeks, especially knowing that your car will be loaded onto a transport truck alongside several others.
+It’s natural to feel uneasy about leaving your car in the hands of strangers for days or weeks, especially knowing that your car will be loaded onto a transport truck alongside several others.

-We’ve all seen the movies where vehicles in action scenes would simply pop off trailers for no apparent reason, so out of fear that their car would be damaged, many people get additional insurance deals to try to counteract this.
+We’ve all seen movies where vehicles in action scenes would pop off trailers for no apparent reason, so out of fear that their car would be damaged, many people get additional insurance deals to try to counteract this.

 Leaving items in your car